-TITLE I-COMMODITY PROGRAMS

-For nearly 80 years, the United States has provided support to agricultural producers through a variety of programs and initiatives.
-Historically, the vast majority of that support has come in the form of protection from low prices, supply or production controls and general subsidy or income transfer payments.
-In recent years, Congress has emphasized policies that address farm risks.
+BACKGROUND AND NEEDS TITLE I-COMMODITY PROGRAMS For 80 years, the United States has provided support to agricultural producers through a variety of programs and initiatives.
+Historically, the vast majority of that support has been for assistance with low prices, supply or production controls and general subsidy or income transfer payments.
+In recent years, Congress has shifted emphasis towards policies that address farm risks.
 In 2000, Congress passed the Agriculture Risk Protection Act that enhanced risk management for farmers through the public-private partnership with crop insurance providers.
-In 2008, the Food, Conservation, and Energy Act (the 2008 Farm Bill) included two revenue-based assistance programs: one as an alternative to countercyclical payments and another targeted at assistance for natural disasters.
-The bill reported by the Committee builds upon those earlier efforts and takes a significant step forward in reforming commodity policy by moving away from income and price supports and towards risk management with assistance only in the case of loss.
+In 2008, the Food, Conservation, and Energy Act (the 2008 Farm Bill) included two revenue-based assistance programs: one as an alternative to counter-cyclical payments and another targeted at assistance for natural disasters.
+The bill reported by the Committee builds upon those earlier efforts and takes a significant step forward in reforming commodity policy by moving away from traditional income support and towards risk management with assistance only in the case of loss.
 Recently, the agricultural sector has experienced unprecedented strength and economic growth, while at the same time the national economy has struggled to recover from an economic downturn.
 The Economic Research Service at the U.S. Department of Agriculture (USDA) has forecast record net farm income in 2011 and 2012, exceeding \$90 billion each year.
 Additionally, USDA estimates that the five years of highest earnings for farmers over the last three decades have occurred since 2004.
 Record high commodity and livestock prices, caused by strong demand both domestically and overseas, have driven farm incomes.
 However, historic prices are also pushing up input costs and land values to record levels and increasing the level of risk a farmer must manage.

 The reported bill accomplishes significant and fundamental reform of the commodity programs, delivering substantial reductions in mandatory spending while still helping farmers and ranchers in times of need.
-Direct payments, counter-cyclical payments and the Average Crop Revenue Election payments are eliminated beginning with the 2013 crop year.
-In their place, a new risk-based, marketoriented program is authorized for the 2013 through 2017 crop years.
-The Agriculture Risk Coverage (ARC) program updates and modernizes commodity assistance, reforming federal agricultural policy in significant ways.
+Direct payments, counter-cyclical payments and the Average Crop Revenue Election payments are eliminated beginning with the 2014 crop year.
+In their place, new risk-based programs are authorized for the 2014 through 2018 crop years.
+The Agriculture Risk Coverage (ARC) program updates and modernizes commodity assistance designed to supplement crop insurance, while the Adverse Markets Payment (AMP) program provides market-oriented support for commodities when prices drop significantly or when markets are depressed for multiple years.